 |SOKS||State of Kansas Holiday Schedule - University Support Staff Full-Time Employees||Standard holiday schedule|

 |None||No Holiday Schedule - Temporary University Support Staff Employees||No Holidays|

 Work Schedule – Defines the FLSA period and number of hours per day a position is scheduled to work.
 Refer to Work Schedules.
 The work schedule defaults scheduled hours into the on-line time sheets to expedite time entry.

 FLSA – Exempt indicates the position is salaried and does not earn overtime; Non-Exempt indicates the position is hourly and does earn overtime.
 Place an "X" in the appropriate box.
-The Division of Human Resources determines FLSA status for all positions.
+The Division of Human Capital Services determines FLSA status for all positions.

 Designated/Commercial Driver – Designated applies to any safety sensitive position and Commercial Driver applies to a position that requires a CDL (Commercial Driver's License).
 Both types are subject to the drug-screening program.
 Please indicate the letter code listed below in the appropriate box.